sdpython/python3_module_template/README.rst

     * a file ``setup.py`` to build and to install the module
     * a file ``make_help.py`` to build the sphinx documentation

+All theses steps were only tested on Windows.
+Suppot for linux will be added later.
 To create your own project, you need to rename the folder ``project_name`` in ``src`` by your true module name.
 You also need to replace ``project_name`` wherever it is found:
     * ``project_var_name  = 'project_name'`` in ``setup.py``, ``make_help.py`` and ``_doc/sphinxdoc/source/conf.py``